Shamdan17/Bricking_Bad/use-cases/all-use-cases-merged.md

 ---

-# Use Case UC4: Break a brick
+# Use Case UC4: Break a Brick

 **Scope:** Gameplay